 a.
 Manufacturer Self-Certification – This is where the manufacturer conducts tests either in their own facilities or those of an independent testing laboratory and provides information such as product literature showing compliance with applicable standards and copies of test reports.
 The information is reviewed and approved by the AHJ.

 b.
 Listing (aka Labeling or Certification) by an Independent Third Party – This is where the manufacturer conducts tests and maintains listings (including an on-going inspection program) with an accredited independent third-party agency.
 The listing does not include any statements regarding compliance with the codes.
 It is the responsibility of the AHJ to connect the listings with the applicable code requirements during the review and approval process.
+Section 1505 of the IBC states that roof assemblies shall be divided into the classes defined in this section.
+This Section also states that roof assemblies and roof coverings are required to be listed.
 SPRI is currently working to establish a publically available listing website to assist with verification of compliance with Chapter 15 of the IBC and Chapter 9 of the IRC.

 c.
 Code Evaluation and Certification by an Independent Third Party – The term Code Evaluation is generally used synonymously with the terms Evaluation Report or Research Report.
 These reports are used by manufacturers to provide comprehensive information on products that may be recognized in the code or are alternatives to the code.
 The research report will address any or all of the applicable code requirements, identify the testing and analysis that has been conducted to address the requirements and offer a finding that the product complies with the code.
 Review and approval by the AHJ is much simpler with Research Reports.